Last Updated on December 6, 2021 by SulaBeauty Staff

 However, you need to take care of a couple of things before packing your straightener in any luggage.

-First, avoid packing your hair straightener right after use, as it would burn your clothes and other stuff with the heated plates.
+First, avoid packing your straightener right after use, as it would burn your clothes and other stuff with the heated plates.
 Next, wrap your hair straightener in a towel if you don’t have a heat-protecting case to prevent it from getting damaged while traveling.

 Can You Bring a Hairdryer In Carry on Luggage ?

 If you hate using low-power hairdryers or any other hairdryer rather than your regular one, you might want to carry your hairdryer while traveling as well.